bomonike/bomonike.github.io/acronyms.md

 *	CNSS	=	Committee on National Security Systems
 *	COGS	=	Cost of Goods Sold	(Financial Accounting)
 *	COMINT	=	Command Intelligence	(from intercepted SIGINT)
+* CMOS = Complimentary Metal Oxide Semiconductor (Type of metal–oxide–semiconductor field-effect transistor fabrication process using complementary and symmetrical pairs of p-type and n-type MOSFETs)
 *	COOP	=	Continuity of Operations (plan)
 *	CORS	=	Cross-Origin Resource Sharing	(used by browsers to allow web apps to access resources from other origins)
 *	COSO	=	Committee of Sponsoring Organization	(of the Treadway Commission)